garagehive/garagehive.github.io/docs/index.md

 We are currently hard at work refreshing all of our documentation, If you cant find what you are looking for please don't hesitate to ask a member of the team.

 Please visit our [Youtube Channel](https://www.youtube.com/channel/UCEO94MEqoL9C2cIDCorxL6A/ "Garage Hive Youtube"){:target="_blank"} page for our latest how-to videos.
-Alternatively you can visit our [Blog Page](https://www.garagehive.co.uk/live-blog "Garage Hive Blog"){:target="_blank"} for the latest news
+Alternatively you can visit our [Blog Page](https://www.garagehive.co.uk/live-blog "Garage Hive Blog"){:target="_blank"} for the latest news.

 # Garage Hive Community